99robots/99robots-custom-image-sizes/readme.txt

 = 1.2.7 = 2021-06-10
 * Updated to make compatible with WordPress 5.7.2
-* FIXED: Event shorthand depracation issues.
+* FIXED: Event shorthand deprecation issues.

 = 1.2.6 = 2020-12-28
 * Updated to make compatible with WordPress 5.6